eb8ga/roversa2/README.md

 You can use the hex files as a stand-alone version in the `programming` folder or you can create your own robot using the [MakeCode Extension: Roversa](https://makecode.microbit.org/pkg/eb8ga/pxt-roversa-2)

-The updated BOM for external parts (not electronic components on PCB) can be found here: [Roversa BOM Google Sheet](https://docs.google.com/spreadsheets/d/1kUYj0oMbVDgQLuEuongM7C7LegzUWYho4GA3NhyuQq4/edit?usp=sharing). *Note: You can use medium CA glue to fasten the servo horns and the ball bearing mount if you don't want to deal with screws.
-The servos also come with screws, but are 8mm length and will poke through the chassis.*
+The updated BOM for external parts (not electronic components on PCB) can be found here: [Roversa BOM Google Sheet](https://docs.google.com/spreadsheets/d/1kUYj0oMbVDgQLuEuongM7C7LegzUWYho4GA3NhyuQq4/edit?usp=sharing).

 |Item                     |Component                                         |Supplier Part No|Quantity|Cost (USD)|Total (USD)|Supplier                                                                          |
 |-------------------------|--------------------------------------------------|----------------|--------|----------|-----------|----------------------------------------------------------------------------------|